 - Can the employee attend a training program to advance his or her career abroad?
 For example, the employee may qualify for a J-1 or H-3 trainee status.
 Please note that these trainee visas are not a form of work authorization.

 - Is the employee a budding entrepreneur interested in investing in the U.S.?
-If so, the E-2 Treaty Investor status or the EB-5 Immigrant Investor green card process may be options.
+If so, the E-2 Treaty Investor status may be an option.

 - Does the employee qualify for lawful permanent residency (i.e. a green card) in the U.S. based on sponsorship by a family member (e.g. a US citizen spouse or parent), diversity lottery, a self-sponsored EB-1 (e.g. individuals with extraordinary ability, outstanding researchers, multi-national executive/manager), or other method?
 There is often a misconception that an individual must first acquire a non-immigrant status, such as H-1B status, before he or she can apply for lawful permanent residency in the U.S., but this is simply not the case.